crispinprojects/talkcalendar/README.md

 The GTK4.14 [GTKCalendar](https://docs.gtk.org/gtk4/class.Calendar.html) has a function  called [gtk_calendar_mark_day](https://docs.gtk.org/gtk4/method.Calendar.mark_day.html) which places a visual marker on a particular day of the current calendar month.
 This did not work with GTK 4.8 (Debian 12) and the reason I developed a custom calendar to allow visual markers to be used.
 GtkCalendar is now used in place of my previous custom calendar implementation.

-The last of the previous versions (0.3 series) of Talk Calendar which compiles with Debian 12 can still be download from the "talkcalendar-debian 12" folder.

-The latest version  of Talk Calendar (0.4 series) can be used with Ubuntu 22.04, Debian 13 (but not Debian 12 for the reasons discussed above) and Fedora 41 and above.
+The latest version  of Talk Calendar (0.4 series) can be used with Ubuntu 24.04, Debian 13 (but not Debian 12 for the reasons discussed above) and Fedora 41 and above.

-### Raspberry Pi OS

-Raspberry Pi OS (64-bit) is a port of Debian Bookworm and by default it uses the Wayland compositor called [labwc](https://github.com/labwc/labwc).
-Currently you need to use the Debian 12 code base to build Talk Calendar on a Raspberry Pi 4 and 5 running Raspberry Pi OS.
-However, Raspberry Pi are testing a Trixie version of Pi OS.
-Further details can be found [here](https://forums.raspberrypi.com/viewtopic.php?t=389477).

 ### Building on Fedora